 All work on Ant Design happens directly on GitHub.
 Both core team members and external contributors send pull requests which go through the same review process.

-According to our release schedule, we'll cut a feature.
+According to our release schedule, we maintain two branches, feature.
 If you send a bugfix pull request, please do it against the master branch, if it's a feature pull request, please do it against the

 Before you reporting a bug, please make sure you've searched exists issues, and read our FAQ.
 Proposing a Change#

 If you intend to change the public API or introduce new feature, we also recommend use our issue helper to create a feature request issue.